 What does roach poop look like?
 Cockroaches will leave their droppings almost anywhere they pass through.
 The droppings are typically found in damp areas and near sources of food.
-You can find them in the kitchen, bathroom, under the sink and so on.
+You can find them in the kitchen, bathroom, under the sink, and so on.

-What Does Roach Poop Look Like?
-Details
+Details: What Does Roach Poop Look Like?
+Roach Feces

 The size and appearance of the droppings vary with the species, age and size of the cockroach.
 Typically, small species like the German roach and the brown-banded roach leave behind smaller droppings than large species like the oriental or American cockroaches.

 The droppings from small the roaches appear as stains or smears.
 Sometimes it can resemble coarse or ground coffee or black pepper.

 Larger roaches leave behind small ridged cylindrical droppings which can be the size of rice grains.
 Young oriental or American cockroaches also exhibit cylindrical feces but of smaller size.

 Rodents such as rats defecate relatively large cylindrical droppings, which differentiate them from roach poop.
 Roach droppings tend to have rounded ends, while those of rodents are somehow pointed.
 Plus, roach droppings have ridges unlike those of rodents.

 Roaches come to your house in search of food and water.
 Although roaches feed on almost anything, they are mostly attracted to the food we eat.

 Therefore it is common to find roach droppings near food storage areas.
 Roach droppings can be found in large numbers in dark corners or crevices where roaches hide from humans or pets.